kyma-incubator/compass/docs/compass/08-01-basic-flow-tutorial.md

     }
     ```

-    You can test your function by performing the following actions:
+    You can play with your Function by performing the following actions in the terminal window:

     - `{"action":"add"}` - adds the new order
     - `{"action":"list"}` - lists all orders (this is the default command executed after you click the **Send** button)